mosip/documentation/docs/id-lifecycle-management.md

     * Using Resident services: Update of only the demographic information.
 -  Registration receipt containing the Registration Identity(RID)), labels and data in the configured language, QR code (of the RID) provided to the resident at the center.
 -	Updated ID credentials sent to the resident via the country’ configured printing and postal service.
--	Notifications sent to the resident using the email ID and mobile number provided as a apart of demographic data collection
+-	Notifications sent to the resident using the email ID and mobile number provided as a part of demographic data collection

 ## De-activate/Re-activate individual’s ID